AmoghGyaneshwar/chatbot_project/README.md

 2. Install the dependencies:

     pip install -r requirements.txt

 3. Create a .env file and add your API key:

-makefile

 CHAI_API_KEY=your_api_key_here